ArfanR/EightLines/README.md

-# EightLines
-LA Devfest 2016

-Multiplayer whiteboard coding game designed to help prepare for interviews.
+Multiplayer jeopardy game designed to help prepare for interviews.